noah978/AltStore-Docs/sources.md

 **subtitle** _\(optional\)_

 This should be a very short description of your app that will appear in the browse tab of AltStore.
 It should give a quick one sentence explanation of your app and why a user wants it.
 The most effective subtitles tend to around 6-10 words long.

-**version**

-The latest version of your application.
-This **must** match your application's `"CFBundleShortVersionString"` \(located in `info.plist`\) in order for AltStore updates to work properly.
-More on this later in the **Updating apps** section.

-**versionDate**

-This should be the date that you are releasing your application, and should be written in the format `YYYY-MM-DD`.

-If you are planning on releasing your application in the future, after everyone has installed your Source, there is an additional format available: `YYYY-MM-DDTHH:MM:SS`

-Using this format will create an automatic timer countdown to the release time specified.
-Please note that the time is automatically assumed to be UTC and uses a 24 hour clock.

-If you would rather use the time in your timezone, add `-08:00` to the end of the `versionDate`, where that -08 corresponds to the number of hours difference between UTC and your timezone.
-It is also important to note that UTC does not change with daylight saving time, so be careful if you are releasing around that time of year as it can be easy to miscalculate.

-**versionDescription** _\(optional\)_

-Use this to tell the user what new features you introduced or what bugs you squashed with the latest version.

-**downloadURL**

-This should point directly to wherever your IPA is hosted.

-If you are planning on releasing your app in the future, this property is still required but it doesn't have to actually point to a valid file.

 **localizedDescription**